 Basis Yorkshire provides Safety, Information and Support to:

-- Sexworkers living and/or working in Leeds (female and trans, indoor or on the street)
+- Sexworkers living and/or working in Leeds (female including trans, indoor or on the street)

 Basis Yorkshire was set up (as Genesis Leeds) in 1989 by a few volunteers, supporting sexworkers in Leeds.
 In 1997, a young person’s service was established to accommodate the specific needs of girls and young women who were being sexually exploited.
 In 2018, Basis Boys was established to accommodate boys and young men that are being exploited, sexually or otherwise.
 The charity also provides high quality training and awareness raising sessions locally and nationally on social justice issues and practice development.